Alsheghri/Teeth-Segmentation/README.md

 2. Create a conda environment using the `environment.yml` file, to install the dependencies:
 `$ conda env create -f environment.yml`

+Otherwise you can use the file requirements_pip.txt to install the dependencies using pip.

 3. Activate the new conda environment:
 `$ conda activate deepfashion`